pickletiff/tifftiff-dataviz-portfolio/final-project-part-one.md

 I'll likely research dance videos and images to better convey my message as well.
 As much as this is a data driven class, it's hard to showcase work ethic of dancers with just numbers alone.
 For that I will need to research carefully to make sure I give the proper attributions to videos and to the dancers performing in the videos.

 ## References
 Once I have shuffled through more data, this portion of References will be updated.
 There is a lot of data, but some of it is hard to get, but I am up for the challenge!
+It's also likely I won't use the data I listed in this part... but this is only the start of my journey with this project!

 ## AI acknowledgements
 In terms of this portion of the assignment, I did not use AI.
 It is possible that I will be using AI to an extent since the topic I wish to research does not have a uniform data center.